CRM · Grand Rapids

 Exactly what you get

 A CRM that holds the real shape of a Grand Rapids contract-furniture or medical-device deal: multiple firms on one opportunity, a pipeline tuned to long spec cycles, and a live link to the configured quote sitting in your ERP.
 Reps get follow-up cadence that fires at the right week, managers see which A&D specifiers actually drive revenue, and the relationship stays the company's asset.
-It connects naturally to your helpdesk software for post-sale support, business intelligence dashboards for pipeline reporting, and an internal tool for sales ops.
+It connects naturally to your helpdesk software for post-sale support, business intelligence (BI) dashboards for pipeline reporting, and an internal tool for sales ops.

 How to choose a developer in Grand Rapids